k1ng440/spotify-mp3-downloader/README.md

 2. (Only if you run OS X) Install id3lib `brew install id3lib` (If you don't have brew yet: http://brew.sh)
 3. Run `node app.js` from the command line
 This will open your browser.
 If it does not, navigate to http://localhost:1717.
+4. Log in using your account.
+If you only have a Facebook account, generate a password here: https://www.spotify.com/account/set-device-password/
-4. Drag spotify tracks from the Spotify desktop client to the website
+5. Drag spotify tracks (or one playlist) from the Spotify desktop client to the website

 # Screenshots
 ![](http://i.imgur.com/4jSZ7HX.png)